 Apparently, Mediation can be a better choice if you want a quicker and more peaceful divorce process.

 Divorce Mediation in California is best handled by a family lawyer— who serves as the “Mediator” to advise you about the pros and cons of a Mediation settlement.
 The Mediator’s role is to guide couples to find solutions for settling the divorce in a manner that does not affect the life and environment of their children (if any).

 The settlement performed by couples in Divorce Mediation is not bound by the court requirements of the state of California.

 Divorce Mediation is a course of action for couples who want to look for a way to settle their divorce arrangements without the court’s involvement.
 It is suitable for those who wish to resolve their disputes and come to a common ground and agreement through a third-party representative.
 Many couples choose this option when they aren’t happy with the outcome of their divorce proceedings.

 Does the process involve Child Custody?

 Divorce Mediation can also help determine the best course for child custody cases.
-However, complex divorce cases might still involve other legal processes pertaining to child custody.
+However, complex divorce cases might still involve other legal processes pertaining to child custody and the need to hire a child custody attorney in Los Angeles.
 It’s essential to check with your family lawyer to see what rules apply in your case.
 Generally, it’s usually best to get a third party involved and decide the best legal action that will benefit your children.